Devarshi0808/Covid-19-Prediction-using-Chest-X-Ray-and-CT-Scan/README.md

 This tool is for research and educational purposes only.
 It should not be used as a substitute for professional medical diagnosis.
 Always consult healthcare professionals for medical decisions.

 ---

+## 📋 Project Status

+This is an enhanced version of the original COVID-19 Detection project by Kaushik Jadhav.
+The core functionality and models remain the same, but the documentation and setup instructions have been improved for better user experience.

+### Modifications Made:
+- ✅ Enhanced README with comprehensive documentation
+- ✅ Improved installation instructions
+- ✅ Better project structure documentation
+- ✅ Added proper attribution to original author
+- ✅ Enhanced technical details and usage guidelines

 **Note**: This project demonstrates the potential of AI in medical imaging but should be used responsibly and in conjunction with professional medical expertise.